-- For its soothing nature, Tranquil Dawn can bring a “human touch” to interiors and help us find a much needed balance between our hyper-connected online lives and our physical life.
+- Thanks to its soothing nature, Tranquil Dawn can bring a “human touch” to interiors and help us find a much-needed balance between our hyper-connected online lives and our physical life.

 - Green is also the colour of sustainability and choosing it as the Colour of the Year is a call to action with respect to the environmental challenges we are facing.

-For more about sustainability in design, check out SforSustainable (opened in a new window/tab) - the sustainable interior design resource I curate.
+For more about sustainability in design, you can check out SforSustainable (opened in a new window/tab) - the sustainable interior design platform I curate.

 Overall, Tranquil Dawn would fit perfectly in a biophilic interior.
-So I’ve been hunting for some biophilic design inspiration that tap into this new colour trend.
-Let’s go!
+So let's take a look at some biophilic design inspiration that tap into this new colour trend!

 Biophilic interiors in Tranquil Dawn